YinTaiWang/BIGR/README.md

 ├── ...
 ```

-Each file name should follow the format `Task_XXX_YYYY`, where `XXX` is the task ID and `YYYY` is the 4-digit modality/channel identifier.
-If only one modality/channel is available, it should still be named using the format `_0000`.
+All files in the folder must be named using the format `Task_XXX_YYYY`.
+Here, `XXX` is the patient ID, and `YYYY` is a 4-digit modality or channel identifier.
+If there is only one modality or channel, use `_0000`.

-For each ID, it is assumed that there is only one label available.
-Therefore, the file name in `labelsTr` should use the same format, with `_YYYY` indicating the modality/channel from which the label was created.
+Labels for segmentation are stored in the labelsTr folder and should follow the same naming format as the image files.
+The label file names include the _YYYY suffix to indicate the modality or channel used for creating the label.
+For example, if you create a label for patient 001 using modality 0001, the file should be named `Task_001_0001`.
+Similarly, for patient 002 using modality 0002, the file should be named `Task_002_0002`.

-For example, if you create labels (segmentations) using specific modality/channel images for IDs `001` and `002`, then the label file names in the `labelsTr` folder should correspond to those specific modality/channel images.
+Currently, only training data setup is required.
+There is no need for `ImagesTs` and `labelTs` folders as there is no testing data preparation code at this stage.

 ```
 root/raw_data/Task003_Liver/